mayukataoka/Appium-Python-Pytest-Demo/README.md

-## Simple system notification test with Appium, Python and Pytest fixture.
+## How to test a notification in your system tray using Appium, Python and Pytest fixture.
 <img src="notification-screenshot.png" width="400" height="400">

 #### Test code